-XALKORI® (crizotinib) is a prescription medicine used to treat people with non-small cell lung cancer (NSCLC) that has spread to other parts of the body and is caused by a defect in either a gene called ALK (anaplastic lymphoma kinase) or a gene called ROS1.
-It is not known if XALKORI is safe and effective in children.
+XALKORI® (crizotinib) is a prescription medicine used to treat adults with non-small cell lung cancer (NSCLC) that has spread to other parts of the body and is caused by a defect in either a gene called ALK (anaplastic lymphoma kinase) or a gene called ROS1.
+It is not known if XALKORI is safe and effective in children with NSCLC.